 My screw of choice is the Phillips Pan Head.
 My favorite nut is the self locking kind with the nylon insert.
 I buy in packs of 100.
 It is wonderful having the right screw when you need it.

-As I create automata I desire to create smooth operation, durability, and longevity.
+As I create automata I desire to create smooth, quiet, and longevity.
 ServoCity is where I purchase most of my ball bearings, stainless steel precision shafts, nylon spacers, clamping hubs, collars, shaft spacers, linkages, gears, sprockets and chain, pulleys and belts.

 I work primarily with shaft diameters 1/8″, 3/16″, and 1/4″, thus I work with very small bushings and ball bearings.
 For example, the ball bearings for 1/8″ shaft are 1/4″ OD.

-I find the ServoCity prices to be reasonable.
-I think that one time something was backordered…but generally speaking they completely fill my orders.
+I find the ServoCity prices to be reasonable and they completely fill my orders.
 If I order in the evening I’ll usually wake up to an email thanking me for my order and telling me that it’s packaged and off to the carrier.
 And (please don’t tell my wife) they normally include some Tootsie Rolls or some such in each shipment.

 K & J Magnetics